 You can make your own rounds from a roll of parchment paper though.

-No need to put parchment on the sides of your cake pan, just in the bottom of the pan.
+No need to put parchment on the sides of your cake pan, just at the bottom of the pan.

 It’s easy enough to run a sharp knife around the edge of the pan after the cake bakes.